Sodium Chloride, NaCl/{\epsilon} : New Force Field: Results

-In order to validate our model the \ref{FFcomp} shows the values of density, the Lattice Energy and the Lattice Constant for our model in comparison with other Force Fields all at a room pressure and temperature.
-While the Alejandre et al.~\cite{alj09} gives good results for the density the SD~\cite{SD94} model and the two parameterizations of the JC~\cite{JC08}(here called by JC1 and JC2) approach show good results for the Lattice Crystal and Lattice Energy when compared with the experiments.
-Our model gives good agreement with the experiments~\cite{CRC} in the density of the crystal and the Lattice Constant, but is a quite far from the reproduction of the Lattice Energy.
+The reason for the difference between the values for the lattice energy obtained within our approach and the experiments is due to the ``screening'' factor $\lambda$.
+In order to be consistent with the idea that the $\lambda$ works as a screening the lattice energy for the NaCl/$\epsilon$ model should be computed in a renormalized form what it will be explored in a future publication.

-Another important check for our model is to check if the density of the liquid phase, for temperatures higher than the region from which the fitting was done, agrees with the experimental results. \ref{Fig2} illustrates the density versus temperature for the NaCl/$\varepsilon$ (solid circles) and for the experimental data (solid and dashed lines)~\cite{CRC}.
-The graph shows that our model is able to show good agreement with experiments for both solid and liquid NaCl.
+In order to validate our model, the Table~\ref{FFcomp} shows the values for the density, the lattice energy and the lattice constant for the NaCl/$\epsilon$ in comparison with other force fields all at $1\;bar$ of pressure and $298\;K$ of temperature.
+While the Alejandre et al.~\cite{alj09}(ACB) gives good results for the density, the JJ~\cite{JJ} model and the two parametrizations of the JC~\cite{JC08} approach(JC$_{S3}$ and JC$_{T4}$) show good results for the lattice crystal and for the lattice energy when compared with the experiments.
+Our model gives good agreement with the experiments~\cite{CRC} for the density of the crystal and for the lattice constant, but is a quite far from the reproduction of the lattice energy probably due to the way the lattice energy should be modified for the NaCl/$\epsilon$ as explained above.

-In addition to the density, the surface tension was also computed. \ref{Fig3} shows the temperature versus surface tension for our model, compared to the experiments indicating the same trend and reasonable numerical agreement.
+Another important validation for the NaCl/$\epsilon$ is to check if the density of the liquid phase, for temperatures higher than the region from which the fitting was done, agrees with the experimental results.
+Figure~\ref{Fig2} illustrates the isobar at $1\;bar$ for the density versus temperature for the system both in the solid and liquid phases.
+Our results for the pure NaCl/$\epsilon$ (solid circles) are compared with the experimental data (solid and dashed lines)~\cite{CRC} and with Alejandre et al.~\cite{alj09}(ACB) the JJ~\cite{JJ} model and the two parametrizations of the JC~\cite{JC08}(JC$_{S3}$ and JC$_{T4}$).
+The NaCl/$\epsilon$ shows a better agreement with the experiments than the other simulations.

-\subsection{Sodium chloride NaCl/$\varepsilon$ in the TIP4P/$\varepsilon$ water}
+In addition to the density, the surface tension was also computed.
+Figure~\ref{Fig3} illustrates the temperature versus surface tension for the NaCl/$\epsilon$ compared with the experiments and the other models.
+Our model shows a better agreement with the experimental surface tension when compared with the ACB~\cite{alj09} JJ~\cite{JJ} JC$_{S3}$~\cite{JC08} and JC$_{T4}$~\cite{JC08} models.

-The NaCl/$\varepsilon$ was parametrized to fit the dielectric constant and density at room temperature, mixture with water at diluted molal concentration.
-In order to validate our model a number of quantities, not used to parameterize the model, were computed and checked with experimental results.
+\subsection{Sodium chloride NaCl/$\epsilon$ in the TIP4P/$\epsilon$ water}